 There's nothing more satisfying than catching a walleye and then cooking it to perfection to enjoy and eat!
 Whether you're catching your own walleye or getting them from the grocery store, this baked walleye recipe will turn that fillet into a fine-cooked meal!

 Looking for other fish meals to try?
-Check out our Creamy Mediterranean Salmon, Ensenada Fish Tacos, and Honey Mustard Fried Walleye for more delicious fish recipes!
+Check out our Air Fryer Walleye, Ensenada Fish Tacos, and Pan Fried Walleye for more delicious fish recipes!

 How to Make Parmesan-Crusted Walleye